Timea Rak

 I am a Creative Culturati.
 I enjoy doing arts and crafts and any DIY projects.
 I have taken multiple drawing and painting classes.
 When I moved to San Diego, I made it my goal to hand make all the artwork in my apartment.
 It was a super fun project, I experimented with abstract paintings, smudging, acrylics, and I even involved my dog in one of the paintings.

-What makes you a good Culturati Project Manager?
+What makes you a good Culturati Quantitative Researcher?

-I believe my unique combination of qualifications and experiences make me a strong Culturati Project Manager.
-I graduated with an undergraduate in Sociology and Philosophy and a masters in Sociology.
-Studying Sociology gave me the opportunity to learn more about cultures, statistics, and ethics.
-Studying Philosophy enabled me to think critically and find out of the box solutions.
-In my previous managerial roles, I have learned to be goal focused, detail oriented and punctual.
-I am bilingual, fluent in Hungarian and English, and ready to conquer any challenges this position might bring.
+I believe my unique combination of analytical skills and academic background make me a strong Quantitative Analyst.
+I hold an undergraduate degree in Sociology and Philosophy and a master’s in Sociology.
+My studies in Sociology equipped me with a deep understanding of cultural dynamics, statistical analysis, and research methodologies, while Philosophy helped me to think critically and approach problems from unconventional angles.
+In previous roles, I developed strong quantitative reasoning, attention to detail, and a results-driven mindset.
+Additionally, I am bilingual, fluent in Hungarian and English, and prepared to tackle complex challenges with precision and creativity.